jhiggason/yahboomg1tank/README.md

 - [X] Working ROS2 that talks on the correct raspberry pi pins
 - [X] Improve movement commands to allow for better control of tank
 - [X] Use xbox controller to move the tank
-- [ ] Enable "search" LEDs and servo http://www.yahboom.net/study/G1-T-PI
+- [X] Enable "search" LEDs and servo http://www.yahboom.net/study/G1-T-PI
 - [ ] Enable ultra-sonic sensor and servo
 - [ ] Enable basic obstacle avoidance using ultra-sonic sensor
+- [ ] Enable advanced obstacle avoidance/path planning via Lidar and Depth Camera

 See the [open issues](https://github.com/jhiggason/YahBoomG1Tank/issues) for a full list of proposed features (and known issues).